 That’s probably why Jesus used such terms to describe our need for God.
 For example, on one occasion He declared: “If anyone is thirsty, let him come to Me and drink.”

 The reason this hole, this vacuum, this thirst exists in each of us is that God left behind a tiny piece of Himself in our hearts after He created us and we subsequently struck out on our own.
-It is like a tiny invisible spiritual homing device that is always pointing us back in the direction of our Maker.
+It is like a tiny invisible spiritual homing device that is always pointing us back in the direction of our Creator.
 It is what makes us different from the lower animals.
 It is what is called the spirit (the spiritual “part” of our makeup as human beings).

 Self Or God

 There is another myth perpetuated by hellfire preachers that salvation is only for terrible sinners.
 But what is sin other than our sins causing us to feel that we are separated from God?
 Sin is not something you do at all.
 It is the description of the innermost region of your being.
 If “self” rules in that inner sanctum, and we are living our lives without a relationship with God, doing our own thing, then we’re not one with God.

 That’s sin, the conflict between self-will and God’s will.
 Self on the throne of life, which can be either outward rebellion against God’s ways or mere passive indifference toward God.
 But the result is the same.
 “Good” people are sinners just as much as bad people.
 Don’t let your goodness fool you into thinking you need God any less than the most horrible bad person who ever lived.